Samir-Rashid/Samir-Rashid.github.io/_pages/about.md

 {% include base_path %}

 I am a software engineer and researcher working on the Rust-based [Tock Operating System](https://tockos.org/).
 I am working on developing secure devices such as roots of trust and FIDO security keys.
 My research is trying to make systems understandable, safe, and correct.

-We are proving that Tock OS's memory isolation guarantee is *impossible* to violate.
+I work on the [Flux](https://github.com/flux-rs/flux) verification tool for Rust.
+We are using Flux to formally guarantee that an OS is secure.
+Our research applies lightweight formal methods (refinement types) to show that you can easily prove useful properties at compile time, such as the memory isolation guarantee of an embedded operating system.
+This project *proves* that it is impossible for an attacker to ever violate process isolation guarantees in Tock OS.
+Tock OS is a security-focused operating system for embedded devices, is written in Rust, and is used as the root of trust in millions of devices.
 You can [click here](https://godsped.com/safe-firmware/) to learn more about how we are applying lightweight formal verification to do this.

-I am advised by Professors [Pat Pannuto](https://patpannuto.com/) and [Ranjit Jhala](https://ranjitjhala.github.io/), and I work with Professor Geoffrey Voelker as a TA for [Operating Systems (CSE 120)](https://cseweb.ucsd.edu/classes/fa24/cse120-a/).
+I am advised by Professors [Pat Pannuto](https://patpannuto.com/) and [Ranjit Jhala](https://ranjitjhala.github.io/).
+I am a TA for Professor Pat Pannuto's [Wireless Embedded Systems (CSE 222C)](https://cseweb.ucsd.edu/classes/wi25/cse222C-a/index.html) and previously TAed for Professor [Geoffrey Voelker's](https://cseweb.ucsd.edu/~voelker/) [Operating Systems (CSE 120)](https://cseweb.ucsd.edu/classes/fa24/cse120-a/).
 In my free time, I am a lead mentor for [FIRST Robotics Team 812](https://www.themidnightmechanics.com/) where I hope to inspire high schoolers with a "sense of wonder" through hands on experience.

 I graduated with my bachelor's from UC San Diego, double majoring in Math and Computer Science and minoring in Classical Studies.
 Outside of class, I was a member of [Triton Unmanned Aerial Systems](https://tuas.ucsd.edu/) club working working as a jack-of-all-trades and on 3D path planning for our autonomous plane.